viper3400/Fitbit.Clockface.One/README.md

 _The code in this repository is developed with [Fitbit Studio](https://dev.fitbit.com/getting-started/)._

 This clockface is inspired by [Clear Beam](https://github.com/viper3400/ClearBeam), a clockface which is marked as discontinued by developer in 2019 and is not available for latest Fitibit watches.
-Though, it has not (and never will have) all the customization possibilites of its role model.
+Though, JaxxOne has not (and never will have) all the customization possibilites of its role model.

 It displays the
 - weekday,